 While our numbers of children on the SEN Register for Pupil Premium Allocation is quite low, we do have a large proportion of these pupils who for various reasons have an 'Additional Need' requirement and a number are only a step away from the SEN register - hence the intervention strategies we use for pupils with SEN will also be used for Pupil Premium children if teacher assessment or data evidence suggests that would benefit from this,

-This year Pupil Premium Funding has been targeted to:
+During this academic year Pupil Premium Funding has been targeted to:

-- Narrowing the gap in attainment of FSM children through comprehensive intervention support throughout the school including Extra and Above Support and intervention projects in and outside of class and the improvement of feedback from staff working with Pupil Premium to demonstrate impact and more closely monitor progress.
+- Narrowing the gap in attainment of FSM children through comprehensive intervention support throughout the school including extra and above support and intervention projects in and outside of class and the improvement of feedback from staff working with Pupil Premium to demonstrate impact and more closely monitor progress.

 - Purchase materials to support specialised group intervention work to provide extra and above support to those Pupil Premium children who need it (including the provision of additional literacy and numeracy resources through a budget issued to the Special Needs Coordinator for those who are not working at expected progress or have been identified as in danger of falling behind)

-- Widening of the SENDCo role in order to better monitor and track progress and support teachers - including release time of an afternoon per week to monitor and assess SEN but also Pupil Premium pupil progress and standards and additional time to liaise with literacy and numeracy coordinators to over see pupil progress and submit a written report to the Headteacher on a termly basis.
+- Widening of the SENDCo role in order to better monitor and track progress and support teachers - including release time of an afternoon per week to monitor and assess SEN

 - Purchase resources to strengthen the teaching of grammar, punctuation, spelling and comprehension skills throughout the school